Create a ZIP file that Mobile Locker can open by placing index.html and presentation.png at the root level.

 Quick Requirements Checklist

-• ✅ Use relative paths for all resources (CSS, images, JavaScript)
+presentation.pngexactly520×260pixels - ✅ Use relative paths for all resources (CSS, images, JavaScript)

-• ✅ Test your file structure before uploading
+- ✅ Test your file structure before uploading

 Correct Folder Structure

-Your ZIP file should look like this:
+For example, your ZIP file could look like this:

 your-presentation.zip